Tetris Worlds: Gameplay

 Gameplay consists of normal Tetris games.
 However, there are several game modes, tweaking the way the game works.

 Story mode

 The goal is to evacuate the homeworld of the Minos before their solar system's sun Hadar goes supernova.

-The player can send their Mino Tetrinaut to six different worlds, they play the Tetris variant of that world.
+The player can send their Mino Tetrinaut to six different worlds, then play the Tetris variant of that world.
 When the player plays enough of that world, more Minos are rescued.
 The better the player does, the more Minos rescued.
 They will then work to create the world into a home for Minos.

 Arcade mode

 This mode is where the player plays two-minute Tetris games of any variant.
 This is also where multiplayer games are played.
 The Arcade mode variants are listed as follows: